-More than 40 percent of U.S. agricultural imports are horticultural products—fruits, vegetables, tree nuts, wine, beer, essential oils, nursery stock, cut flowers, and hops.
-Sugar and tropical products such as coffee, cocoa, and rubber comprised 23 percent.
-Vegetable oils, processed grain products, red meat, and dairy products are the other major imports which have grown rapidly in recent years.
+More than 40 percent of U.S. agricultural imports are horticultural products—fruits, vegetables, tree nuts, wine, essential oils, nursery stock, cut flowers, and hops.
+Sugar and tropical products such as coffee, cocoa, and rubber comprised 21 percent.
+Vegetable oils, processed grain products, red meat, and dairy products are the other major imports which have grown significantly in recent years.

 Embed this chart